 Our Deaf Children NZ Executive committee is the national organisation made up of members from the eight Regional Parent Groups throughout New Zealand.
 Our Membership model also includes 1,000 plus families that have registered with us and received a Family or Member Information Kit.

-We are a registered incorporated society and our Executive committee and Member Groups are run by volunteers who are themselves all parents of deaf or hard of hearing children.
-NZFDC was set up in 1976 by parents of Deaf and hard of hearing children.
+We are a registered incorporated society and our Executive committee and Parent Groups are run by volunteers who are themselves all parents of Deaf or Hard of Hearing children.
+Deaf Children NZ was set up in 1976 by parents of Deaf or Hard of Hearing.

-We advocate for our parents and are deeply involved with specific services for deaf and hard of hearing children at a ministerial level.
+We advocate for our parents and are deeply involved with specific services for deaf and hard of hearing children at a ministerial and Government level.